reginaldford/sms/readme.md

     9. map( function, expression ) # return a new array where each element is the result of applying function to the correlating element of the given expression

-    10. not( boolean ) # if boolean is false, returns true, otherwise, returns false
+    10. ~x # if boolean is false, returns true, otherwise, returns false

-    11. EXPR or EXPR # returns true of either expression is true, else false
+    11. EXPR || EXPR # returns true of either expression is true, else false

-    12. EXPR and EXPR # returns true of both expressions are true, else false
+    12. EXPR && EXPR # returns true of both expressions are true, else false

     13. exit(n); # quit SMS and return this integer to the OS as the command return value